adityabilgundi-1738/crud_api/README.md

   </a>
 </p>

-> Build a Restful CRUD API for a Employee Management System application using Node.js, Express and MongoDB.
+> Build a Restful CRUD API for a Employee Management System application using Node.js, GraphQL, Express and MongoDB.

 ### 🏠 [Homepage](https://github.com/adityabilgundi-1738/crud_api#readme)